Shadow DOMs are getting common, but are hard to test

 How can I try this out?

 Trying this out couldn’t be simpler!
 Find one of your pages that includes a widget in a shadow DOM and simply write a test that interacts with it!
-Chances are that some of you are already doing this without even realising it!
+Chances are that some of you are already doing this without even realizing it!